Change is Meant to Be Uncomfortable

 This past week, someone moved my cheese; and not just mine.

 It was announced that the gym I’ve been a member of for over 20 years would be closing down.
 Rents are being doubled and more, almost overnight, in the hot real estate market that is Los Angeles right now.
 My gym was just one of the many businesses and individuals unable or unwilling to pay the significant increases.

 As the news of the closing spread, it was the intense emotional reaction from the many other long-time members that was just so interesting.
 Something as innocuous as the closing down of a gym, was being described as “devastating”.

 Yes, for sure…a first-world problem.

-But it was quickly clear that this place served an important social and emotional role for many members.
+But it was quickly clear that this place served an important social and emotional role for many people.

-As we negotiate through inevitable change, it helps to celebrate our past and the strong emotional connection we have to the places, people and things that over time, become a part of who we are.
+As we do that, it helps to acknowledge and celebrate the strong emotional connections we have to the places, people and things that over time, become a part of who we are.